How to Apply - International Students

 - Apply for Credit or Recognition of Prior Learning

-You will need to be in New Zealand on a valid visa.
-Most international students apply for an International Student Visa.
+Please note you will need to be in New Zealand on a valid visa.
+Most international students apply for an International Student Visa or Pathway Student Visa.

 You do not need a student visa to commence your studies online while you are living outside of New Zealand.
 However, when you are ready to come to New Zealand to continue your studies face-to-face, you will need to apply for a student visa before travelling.